-Format: Individual instruction Prerequisite: Honours registration in Early Modern Studies, permission of the instructor, and the Director of the Programme
+Prerequisite: Honours registration in Early Modern Studies,

+Programme

 EMSP 4610.03: Special Topics in Early Modern Subjectivities

 The Special Topics courses focus on one author or one particular school of thought in an interdisciplinary context.
 Topics vary each year.
 Some of the topics are "Montaigne", "Interiority in Shakespeare" and "Jansenism and the Self".